When chilly temperatures prompt you to rug up as you head outdoors, remember the importance of keeping your dog warm as well.

 Some dogs need special consideration.
 Seniors, those with medical conditions, short hair breeds or thinner dogs are more sensitive to cold, which exacerbates problems such as stiff joints or arthritis.

 Snuggling is an enjoyable way to beat the cold but there is no need to hibernate.
 Follow our tips to keep your dog warm and make the most of the cooler weather.

 Venturing out is important – even in winter!
 Dogs need regular exercise, and many enjoy socialising with their two-legged or four-legged friends.
 Consider changing your routine to go out for shorter periods.
 Avoid early mornings or late evenings; the sun is often warmer near midday so this is an ideal time.

 You may enjoy wearing matching AFL supporter vests, or think your pooch looks perfect in canine couture.
 However, clothing must be practical to keep your dog warm.

-- Choose jumpers and coats suitable for activities your dog enjoys: consider fabric type, warmth, range of movement and weather conditions.
+- Choose coats and jumpers suitable for activities your dog enjoys: consider fabric type, warmth, range of movement and weather conditions.
 An oilskin or waterproof coat is handy for rain or snow but remember their ears, nose, paws and tail will still be exposed, so don't stay out too long.

 - Ensure a proper fit: a well-fitting pet coat will cover your dog from the neck to the base of the tail plus the belly area without restricting movement.